Va. gov apologizes for appearing in 'racist' yearbook photo of men in blackface, Klan robes

 "I recognize that it will take time and serious effort to heal the damage this conduct has caused.
 I am ready to do that important work.
 The first step is to offer my sincerest apology and to state my absolute commitment to living up to the expectations Virginians set for me when they elected me to be their Governor."

-The photo from the 1984 Eastern Virginia Medical School yearbook ran alongside pictures of and personal information about Northam, a Democrat.
+The photo from the 1984 Eastern Virginia Medical School yearbook ran alongside pictures of and personal information about Northam.

 NBC verified the yearbook pictures with the school.
-NBC is not aware of the identities of the men in the picture in blackface or the Klan robes, but all the other photos on the page are clearly of Northam: one in a suit jacket, one in a cowboy hat where he is holding a beer, one sitting next to a Corvette.
+NBC is not aware of the identities of both of the men in the picture in blackface or the Klan robes — although the governor's statement confirms he is one or the other — but all the other photos on the page are clearly of Northam: one in a suit jacket, one in a cowboy hat where he is holding a beer, one sitting next to a Corvette.

 Vincent Rhodes, chief communications officer for the school, said the production of the yearbook was a student activity, adding, "We don’t know when or where the picture was taken and we don't know anything about its content."